JorelAli/CommandAPI/docssrc/src/commandarguments.md

 #### Null suggestions

 Null suggestions ensure that the suggestions at the current position will not be overridden.
 In the case of the `CommandArgument`, this means that the default command suggestions will be provided.
-For example, if we have the following `null` entry in our suggestions, users are allowed to enter a value if they choose to do so, meaning that the examples below are both valid:
+For example, if we have the following `null` entry in our suggestions, users are allowed to enter a value if they choose to do so, meaning that the examples below are all valid:

 ```java
 SuggestionsBranch.suggest(